ironArray/Caterva2/SPECS.md

 - When an `info` command is issued, the client must send a request to the subscriber to get the metadata of the dataset.
 The subscriber will reply with the metadata.
 See below for the metadata format.

-- When a `get` command is issued, the client must send a request to the subscriber to get the data of the dataset.
+- When a `show` command is issued, the client must send a request to the subscriber to show the data of the dataset.
 The subscriber will reply with the data.
-The format is inferred from the extension of the output file: `.b2nd` for Blosc2 and `.npy` for Numpy.
+The format is inferred from the extension of the output file: `.b2nd` for Blosc2 NDim and `.b2frame` for Blosc2 frames.
+All other extensions will be delivered as raw data (e.g. foo/path/README.txt will be shown as-is).

-- When a `download` command is issued, the client must send a request to the subscriber to get the raw data of the dataset.
-The subscriber will reply with the raw data and client should be responsible to store it in its local `$HOME/caterva2/downloads/` folder.
+- When a `download` command is issued, the client must send a request to the subscriber to store the data of the dataset.
+The subscriber will reply with the data and client should be responsible to store it in its local `<output_dir>` folder.

 ## Cache management details